nixos-asia/website/en/nixify-haskell-01.md

 {#devshell}
 ## Nixifying Development Shells

 Our existing flake lets us _build_ `todo-app`.
-But what if we want to develop it by adding features or fixing bugs?
+But what if we want to _develop_ it?
 Typically, Haskell development involves tools like [cabal](https://cabal.readthedocs.io/) and [ghcid](https://github.com/ndmitchell/ghcid).
 These tools require a GHC environment with the packages specified in the `build-depends` of our cabal file.
 This is where `devShell` comes in, providing an isolated environment with all packages required by the project.

 Here's the `flake.nix` for setting up a development shell: